viniciusmoreria/foodfy/README.md

    npm install
    ```

-3. The database can be found on the projects root folder.
+3. The database structure can be found on the projects root folder.

    ```bash
    foodfy.sql